Let’s talk reading.

 Here are a few easy ways to build vocabulary with kiddos of all ages:

-• Preschool & Pre-K: For preschool and Pre-K aged children, books can spark amazing conversations!
-Choose books from the library or digital libraries like myON.com that speak to your family’s culture and values.
+- Preschool & Pre-K: For preschool and Pre-K-aged children, books can spark amazing conversations!
+Choose books from the library or digital libraries like myON.com that speak to your family’s culture and values and choose books about other cultures to give your children a window into another world.
 At this age, conversations around books are a great way to build empathy for others, an important skill for reading comprehension.

 Phoneme Awareness: Dress Rehearsal for “Reading to Learn”